ministryofjustice/technical-risk-measures/README.md

 - Last general updates more than 6 months ago
 - Oldest unapplied security patches released more than 3 months ago
 - Support contract expiring in the next 9 months
-- Next legislative change due within 6 months
+- Next legislative change coming into effect within 6 months

 Red